 Neck and back pain often arise from soft tissue injuries like pulled muscles or ligaments.
 These injuries typically occur during athletic activities, while lifting a heavy object, or a whiplash injury.

 Overuse injuries are another common source of neck and back pain.
 When you repeatedly make the same movement, soft tissues develop small tears.
-If you don’t give your body time to heal, these tiny tears progressively turn into serious ruptures.
+If you don’t give your body time to heal, these tiny tears may progressively turn into more chronic injuries.

-As you get older, degenerative changes lead to neck and lower back pain.
+As you get older, degenerative changes in the joints and discs of may lead to neck and lower back pain.
 Common age-related problems include:

 All of the conditions in this list can cause pinched nerves, a condition called radiculopathy.
 If you have a pinched spinal nerve, you may experience pain or tingling that radiates down your arms or legs.